maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # Supported Versions

-- 5.1.x is the latest and recommended line, supported until the end of 2019 (to be superseded by the longer-lived 5.2.x in July 2019).
+- 5.1.x is the latest and recommended line, supported until Q1 2020 (to be superseded by 5.2.x in Q3 2019).
-- 5.0.x has been superseded by 5.1.x already and entered its EOL phase as of April 2019.
-As a courtesy to 5.0.x users, one more maintenance release is scheduled for June 2019.
+- 5.0.x has been superseded by 5.1.x already and entered its EOL phase as of Q2 2019.
+As a courtesy to 5.0.x users, further maintenance releases may be provided until Q1 2020 (if necessary).
 - 4.3.x is the last feature branch of the 4th generation.
-It comes with extended maintenance until at least June 2020, so you may migrate your applications to 5.x at your own pace.
+It comes with extended maintenance until Q1 2020 and security patches even beyond that point, so you may migrate your applications to 5.x at your own pace.
 - _3.2.x is EOL (reached its end of life) as of December 31st, 2016.
-No further maintenance releases are planned in that line.
+No further maintenance releases and security patches are planned in that line.
 Please migrate to 4.3 or 5.x at your earliest convenience!_

 We recommend upgrading to the latest Spring Framework 5.1.x or 4.3.x release from Maven Central.